How to prepare:

 And it’s not just for young girls, period packs are great to have in the car, your gym bag, at work, etc. So Mom, the two of you can make a day of it and buy all the supplies together then head out to lunch or for a mini spa day before going home to put your kits together.

 Something special like that will go a long way towards making an uncertain time in a young girl’s life something memorable.
 And it’ll be a bonding time she will cherish.

 Period Parties, otherwise known as First Moon Parties, are rising in popularity.
 Yes, period parties are a real thing.

 We did not have one for any of our girls because frankly, they enjoyed their date out with daddy and that seemed enough.

 But for some parents, they want to take things to the next level in an effort to further encourage their daughters to celebrate being a woman.
 To help stifle the stigma around this time in their lives and to encourage acceptance.

 This is not a new idea as many cultures celebrate their young girls when they have their first periods.

 Whatever you decide, please don’t let this event go unacknowledged.
-Even the shyest girls need that extra attention from the people who matter most to her and have the biggest influence on how she views herself and these new changes.
+Even the shyest girls need that extra attention from the people who matter most to them and have the biggest influence on how she views themselves and these new changes.

 Your daughter getting her first period can be such a great moment in her life with just a little preparation and lots of love and attention.
-Remember, most little girls want to be just like their moms and getting her period is one step towards that goal.
+Remember, most little girls want to be just like their moms, and getting their period is one step towards that goal.

 As parents, we get the honor to help make this experience a wonderful occasion and a beautiful time of bonding.